Cellis9421/Java-Snippets/README.md

-# PHP Snippets
+# Java Snippets

-This is a collection of various PHP snippets from work I have done.
+This is a collection of various Java snippets from work I have done.